mohllal/notes/README.md

 -   #### Books notes:

-    Each book markdown file will begin by some basic info like title, version if applicable, author(s), publication date, and a link to purchase or read.
+    Each book markdown file will begin by some basic info like title, edition if applicable, author(s), and a link to purchase or read.

     As well as date started, and date finished to give me some basic overview of my reading performance for a given year.